adevrrc/adev-p2-notes/docs/windows-forms-apps/datagridview.md

 * User clicks another cell.
 * A call to the `EndEdit()` method of the `DataGridView`.

+#### Deleting a Row

+The rows in the DataGridView are stored in a collection (`DataGridViewRowCollection`) accessible through its `Rows` property.
+To remove a row from the collection, you would use the appropriate collection method.

+### Accessing Data

+Data is stored in a `DataGridView` in objects of `DataGridViewRow` type.
+A `DataGridViewRow` stores data in a collection (`DataGridViewCellCollection`) accessible through its `Cells` property.
+Accessing a specific cell can be accomplished using a key (column name) or index.

 ## Notable Class Members

 Inherits members from the [Control Class]({{ site.url }}{{ site.baseurl }}/docs/windows-forms-apps/control/).